 When you set your new PAC, you can now increase the strength of your password to include the following:

-- Maximum of 8 characters, Minimum of 6 characters
+- Minimum of 10 characters

 - Minimum of 1 Alpha character (Upper Case)

 - Minimum of 1 Special characters (see full list below)

 - Number sign: #

 - Apostrophe (single quote): '